 It is very low compared to the last couple of decades, so let’s hope it stays that way.
 Less unemployment, less crime.

-The reason the unemployment rose was because more people have actually been joining the labor market entirely, which is awesome news.
+The reason the unemployment rose was because more people have actually been joining the labor market entirely, which is exceptional news.
 Getting the underemployed and those who stopped looking back in the mix helps the economy as a whole, even though it looks like a negative indicator.

 Sadly, house prices rose 5% as tracked across 20 major cities over the year.
 Housing prices seem to continue to rise, outpacing everything else.